 The grass was neatly mown and there were cars and vans parked in most of the allotments.

-The reception building looked like a well-kept private house with a flowery garden, and tables were already laid inside for dinner.
+The reception building looked like a well-kept private house, approached through a flowery garden, and tables were already laid inside for dinner.
 Once again we were prevailed upon to book a table.

-Our spot was pleasantly shaded and surrounded by campers with Belgian vehicles, suggesting that the owners were possibly Belgian themselves (it was beyond us to detect a Belgian accent in spoken French).
+Our spot was pleasantly shaded and surrounded by campers with Belgian vehicles, suggesting that the owners were possibly Belgian themselves (it was beyond us to detect the Belgian accent in spoken French).